 - Very user-friendly and works with Netflix and torrents

 - 30 days money back guarantee.
 No questions asked!

 If a free VPN is really what you are looking for, there are some reliable options.
 You might run into data limits or speed caps, but the free VPN providers in the list below are generally quite good and are completely free.
 You don’t have to register and provide your payment information or make use of a money-back guarantee.
 Free really is free with these VPN providers.

 What is the Best Free VPN?

 How did we determine this top 5 list exactly?
 First of all, it is important that there are no direct or hidden subscription costs; VPNs with free trials that automatically turn into a paid subscription are not included in our list.
 Additionally, we feel it’s crucial that the VPNs we test do not sell customer information to third parties.
-In this case, users aren’t paying with their money, but with their personal information.

 If you want a fast VPN, you should try to find a free VPN service that has servers in your country and no speed cap.
-This might prove challenging given the limited number of server locations most free VPNs offer.
+This is difficult given the limited number of server locations most free VPNs offer.
 Do you intend to use the VPN for streaming?
 Then it’s important to have a large amount of data available and good speeds.
 Consequently, when it comes to streaming, paid VPN services usually lend themselves better to this purpose, because of their higher speeds and the lack of data caps.

 Below you will find some more in-depth information about the free VPNs on our top 5 list.

 ProtonVPN is the best free VPN at this moment.
 Biggest advantage?
 No data limit and very solid security features.